DimABSA/DimABSA2026/README.md

 <p align="center">
   <img src="./assets/VA.png" width="500"><br>
   Fig. 1.
-Two-dimensional valence-arousal space (Yu et al., 2016).
+Two-dimensional valence-arousal (VA) space.
 </p>

 To bridge this gap, we propose **Dimensional ABSA (DimABSA)**, a shared task that integrates dimensional sentiment analysis into the traditional ABSA framework.
 Furthermore, there is a conceptual similarity between stance detection and ABSA when the stance target is treated as an aspect.
 Building on this, we introduce **Dimensional Stance Analysis (DimStance)**, a Stance-as-DimABSA task that reformulates stance detection under the ABSA schema in the VA space.
 This new formulation extends ABSA beyond consumer reviews to public-issue discourse (e.g., social, political, energy, climate) and also generalizes stance analysis from categorical labels to continuous VA scores.